Find Trade Colleges

 On average, medical assisting graduates from Southwestern Community College take out $12,027 in student loans while working on their Associate Degree.

-Durham Technical Community College did quite well in this year’s ranking of the most popular places for allied health & medical assisting services students to get a associate degree.
-It came in at #8 on the list.
-Located in the large city of Durham, Durham Technical Community College is a public college with a small student population.
+With a ranking of #8, Durham Technical Community College did quite well on this year’s most popular schools for allied health & medical assisting services students working on their associate degree.
+Located in the city of Durham, Durham Technical Community College is a public college with a small student population.

 Women make up 90% of the medical assisting majors at the school.

-Full Allied Health & Medical Assisting Services at Surry Community College Report
+Read full report on Allied Health & Medical Assisting Services at Surry Community College

 Of the 42 students majoring in medical assisting at A-B Tech, 7% are male and 93% are female.